ali-translator/buffered-translation/README.md

 ```Поїздка {uk_choosePrepositionBySonority('Поїздка', 'в/у', 'Львів')} Львів```

 ### Options
-Every buffered phrase has translation options parameters, with next features:
+Every buffered phrase has translation options parameters, with the following features:

-* <b>`BufferContentOptions::WITH_CONTENT_TRANSLATION`</b> It's bool parameter, which indicates whether to translate included parameter.<br>
-By <b>default</b>, this value is set to <b>"false"</b>.
+* <b>`BufferContentOptions::WITH_CONTENT_TRANSLATION`</b> - This boolean parameter indicates whether to translate included parameters.
+By default, this value is set to "false".
-* <b>`BufferContentOptions::WITH_FALLBACK`</b> Bool parameter, which determines whether the original text will be returned if no translation is found.<br>
-By <b>default</b>, this value is set to <b>"true"</b>.
+* <b>`BufferContentOptions::WITH_FALLBACK`</b> This boolean parameter determines whether the original text will be returned if no translation is found.
+By default, this value is set to "true".
-* <b>`BufferContentOptions::WITH_HTML_ENCODING`</b> - use html encode for output text
+* <b>`BufferContentOptions::WITH_HTML_ENCODING`</b> - Use HTML encoding for output text.
-* <b>`BufferContentOptions::MODIFIER_CALLBACK`</b> - custom post-translation modifier
+* <b>`BufferContentOptions::MODIFIER_CALLBACK`</b> - Custom post-translation modifier.

-### Translation of a fragment of buffered text
+### Translation of a Fragment of Buffered Text

-If you only need to translate a single piece of buffered text, you should use the "translateBufferFragment" method:
+If you only need to translate a single piece of buffered text, use the translateBufferFragment method:
 ```php
 $translatedHtml = $bufferTranslation->translateBuffer($pieceOfHtml);
 ```
-this method only translate the found keys in the given context, not all buffered text.
+This method only translates the found keys in the given context, not all buffered text.

-### Translation of buffered array
+### Translation of Buffered Array

-<b>!
-Translation of buffered arrays is less efficient than normal translation of compiled text, and should not be considered as a primary option.</b>
+Note: Translation of buffered arrays is less efficient than normal translation of compiled text and should not be considered as a primary option.

 ```php
 /**